 Ease determines how your animations accelerate or decelerate.
 Webflow supports:

-You can set animations to loop infinitely or play once with delay timers, ideal for:
+You can set animations to loop infinitely or play once with delay timers, ideal for showcasing Webflow loop animation effects like rotating icons or pulsing buttons.

 Target specific classes or elements to apply consistent animations across multiple components.